What exactly is point-of-sale (POS) financing?

 - Be a legal resident of the United States

-If your loan application is denied, Bread will notify you within 30 days outlining why you weren’t approved.
+If your loan application is denied, Bread will typically notify you within 30 minutes outlining why you weren’t approved.
+There is a special category of Counteroffers (where customers are approved by Bread but not for the full amount) that will be sent 7 days after submitting.
 But keep in mind, after a denial, you can’t apply for another Bread loan for the following 90 days.

 As a middle-ground option, Bread offers a ‘split payment’ loan to borrowers who don’t qualify for a full loan.
-Rather than finance the entire purchase, Bread requires you to pay a certain amount upfront – using your debit or credit card – and the company will finance the remaining balance.
-Remember though, the debit or credit card payment is considered a separate transaction and is not considered a down payment on the loan.
+Rather than finance the entire purchase, Bread lets you pay a certain amount upfront – using your debit or credit card – and the company will finance the remaining balance.

 - Bread performs a soft credit pull so applying won’t hurt your credit score.

 - If you don’t qualify for the full amount, you may be eligible for a ‘split payment’ loan.

 - Bread reports your repayment behavior to TransUnion, which can help boost your credit score.

 - Not all applicants qualify

 - Since Bread reports to TransUnion, severe delinquency can hurt your credit score.

 - A mobile phone number is required to use the platform.